ybonjour/RestSpy/README.md

 ## Spies
 A `Spy` is a local proxy server that by default redirects requests to any endpoint to another server.

-In a test setup you will create a `Spy` for every dependent REST serverice you want to spy on.
+In a test setup you will create a `Spy` for every REST service that your application depends on and that you want to spy on.

 Once a `Spy` is created, you can start mocking certain endpoints, by providing `Doubles`.
 A `Double` represents a HTTP response as a triplet of a status code, headers and body.